chronologic/keeper-service/README.md

 If a deposit is deemed undercollateralized, it's marked for redemption in the database and the redeem/mint process is initialized.

-#### Executing the redeem/mint cycle for undercollateralized deposits
+#### :recycle: Executing the redeem/mint cycle for undercollateralized deposits

 Located in `src/services/redeemMint`.